ladral/qnap-nextcloud/README.md

 After the container is created, it uses the latest images.

 ## Update Nextcloud
-After updating the container open the nextcloud web interface on https://NAS-IP:9443/ and login as administrator.
+After updating the container open the Nextcloud web interface on https://NAS-IP:9443/ and login as administrator.
 Go to the settings and use the built-in updater to update the Nextcloud installation.
 See the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/update.html) for more details.

 # Links
 - [Access my QNAP NAS using SSH](https://www.qnap.com/en/how-to/knowledge-base/article/how-do-i-access-my-qnap-nas-using-ssh)